Clinical Psychology Internship

 TRAINING COMMITTEE

 The time that previous interns have reported spending on the internship has varied considerably.
 The reported range is approximately 40 hours per week.
-The time commitment appears to depend on variables such as the intern’s interest in gaining additional experiences, the intern’s level of experience, developing skills from outside research and reading (i.e. increasing competency with Rorschach administration, scoring, and interpretation), and the development of time management skills to maintain the responsibilities of the internship.
+The time commitment appears to depend on variables such as the intern’s interest in gaining additional opportunities for training, the intern’s level of experience, developing skills from outside research and reading (i.e. increasing competency with Rorschach administration, scoring, and interpretation), and the development of time management skills to maintain the responsibilities of the internship.

 Although we have flexible work weeks, schedules are organized around regularly scheduled meetings and some required evening hours (at least six hours of availability after 5 p.m. per week); this is to accommodate the school and work schedules of our clients.
 It is standard for interns to work at least two evenings a week until 8 p.m.